chadwhitacre/openpath/2024/distributing-funds-in-open-source/index.md

 Like Serkan, Konstantin incorporated work from OpenSSF, in this case the [Scorecard](https://github.com/ossf/scorecard/).
 Whereas Criticality Score measures influence and importance, Scorecard measures security best practices.
-A lower Scorecard score indicates a project at higher risk of security compromise.
+A lower Scorecard score suggests a project at higher risk of security compromise.
 Konstanin's algorithm is a function of Scorecard score, number of sponsors (another proxy for risk), and number of downloads (a proxy for value, a rough substitute for Criticality Score).
 Also like Serkan,